AITwinMinds/ChatGPT-UI/README.md

 ## Usage

-1. **Obtaining API Key**: Obtain your API key from OpenAI platform ([https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)).
-If you're a free user, the first three months are free.
-After this period, consider becoming a plus user or creating a new account to access an additional three months of free usage.
+1. **Obtaining API Key**: Obtain your API key from OpenAI platform ([https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)). <br>
+(If you're a free user, the first three months are free.
+After this period, consider becoming a plus user or creating a new account to access an additional three months of free usage.)

-2. **Entering API Key**: Once you have your API key, enter it into the designated field in the interface.
+3. **Entering API Key**: Once you have your API key, enter it into the designated field in the interface.
 You can toggle the fix/unfix status by clicking "Fix/Unfix API Key."

-3. **Prompt Selection**: Choose the type of prompt you want to generate by selecting the appropriate radio button.
+4. **Prompt Selection**: Choose the type of prompt you want to generate by selecting the appropriate radio button.

-4. **Language Translation**: If translating, select the source and target languages from the dropdowns.
+5. **Language Translation**: If translating, select the source and target languages from the dropdowns.

-5. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
+6. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
 This provides a quick way to incorporate external content into your queries.

-6. **Input Text**: Enter the prompt manually or input text for manual prompts or code debugging.
+7. **Input Text**: Enter the prompt manually or input text for manual prompts or code debugging.

 <div align="center">
   <img src="https://github.com/AITwinMinds/ChatGPT-UI/assets/127874551/25770598-de4b-4a4d-95ee-e358e74af35a" />